Number of Jobs

-|This Job is Ranked in|
+|This Job is Listed in|

-|Best Social Services Jobs||#28|
+|Best Social Services Jobs|

-Television series like Downton Abbey and novels like The Help might have brought the lives and responsibilities of maids closer to the forefront.
+Television series like “Downton Abbey” and novels like “The Help” might have brought the lives and responsibilities of maids closer to the forefront.
 But it’s not just the upper class that benefits from these workers’ services.
 Housekeepers and maids perform essential tasks for our society as a whole.
 They’re the men and women who empty our office trash cans at night.
-They mop floors, make beds, and polish furniture in our hotel rooms while we’re sightseeing on vacation.
-In general, they dust around, soap up, suds down, mop away, and wax behind our messes, helping to keep our lives running smoothly (and hygienically).
-Most maids and housekeepers work in hotels and motels – which explains why some of the field’s highest-paid employees work in big cities and travel destinations with lots of hotels – but the next-largest chunk of the workforce clean in private households.
-The rest are split up between nursing homes, hospitals, and office buildings.
-In public facilities, the maids’ duties might sometimes overlap with those of janitors, although maids work indoors primarily, and janitors might also handle larger cleanup jobs and minor repair work.
+They mop floors, make beds and polish furniture in our hotel rooms while we’re sightseeing on vacation.
+In general, they dust around, soap up, suds down and mop away our messes, helping keep our lives running smoothly (and hygienically).
+Most maids and housekeepers work in hotels and motels – which explains why some of the field’s highest-paid employees work in big cities and travel destinations with a plethora of hotels – but the next-largest chunk of the workforce cleans in private households.
+The rest are split between nursing homes, hospitals and office buildings.
+In public facilities, a maid’s duties might sometimes overlap with those of janitors, although maids work indoors primarily, and janitors might handle larger cleanup jobs and repair work.

-|Upward Mobility||Below Average|
+|Upward Mobility||poor Below Average|

-Last updated by Jada A. Graves.
+Last updated by Kimberly Castro.